thephpleague/json-guard/docs/validation/overview.md

 ## Limiting Depth

-Because circular references are allowed and sometimes neccessary, the validator will continue recursively validating the JSON data until it runs out of data.
+Because circular references are allowed and sometimes necessary, the validator will continue recursively validating the JSON data until it runs out of data.

-This means a payload like this with a cooresponding schema could cause the validator to continue to run for a _very_ long time:
+This means a payload like this with a corresponding schema could cause the validator to continue to run for a _very_ long time:

 ```json
 // data: